CalvinHartwell/getting-started-with-kylo/chapter2/section1.md

 &ast; Note: By default, Firewalld and Iptables seem to be disabled, so we don't need to worry about opening ports.
 However, SELinux is enabled.

 &ast; If you change your hostname to something different to the one Amazon gives you when you provision your machine, you will most likely need to edit your host file unless you have DNS servers available.
 In theory you can use Route53, existing organisational DNS servers or set up your own using something like Bind.
-My machine's hostname is (kylo.calvinh.thinkbiganalytics.com) and I just edited the /etc/hosts file to add an entry:
+My machine's hostname is (kylo.calvinh.thinkbiganalytics.com) and I just edited the /etc/hosts file to add an entry for my private IP address:

 ```
   # vi /etc/hosts
-  # 52.56.250.29 is the public IP of this machine, replace with yours.
+  # 172.31.13.60 is the private IP of this machine, replace with yours.
 Also check that /etc/nsswitch has priority set to files and not dns.
   127.0.0.1   localhost localhost.localdomain localhost4 localhost4.localdomain4
   ::1         localhost localhost.localdomain localhost6 localhost6.localdomain6
-  52.56.250.29 kylo.calvinh.thinkbiganalytics.com kylo
+  172.31.13.60 kylo.cat-lover-extreme.com kylo
 ```

 Finally, we've just updated the server and it is quite likely the kernel has been updated, so we should reboot for it to take affect, so we run the command: